nytimes/gizmo/README.md

 The `Middleware(..)` functions offer each service a 'hook' to wrap each of its endpoints.
 This may be handy for adding additional headers or context to the request.
 This is also the point where other, third-party middleware could be easily plugged in (i.e. oauth, tracing, metrics, logging, etc.)

-## The `pubsub` package
+## The `pubsub` packages

-This package contains two generic interfaces for publishing data to queues and subscribing and consuming data from those queues.
+The base `pubsub` package contains two generic interfaces for publishing data to queues and subscribing and consuming data from those queues.

 ```go
 // Publisher is a generic interface to encapsulate how we want our publishers